Dual Channel RoboClaw Quick Start Guide

 Figure 5: Encoders wired to the 30A RoboClaw.

-3. Wire the power source to the RoboClaw, either a battery or conventional power supply can be used.
+3. Wire the power source to the RoboClaw; either a battery or conventional power supply can be used.
 The positive wire is inserted in the terminal labeled (+) and the negative in the terminal labeled (-).
-If the RoboClaw will be controlling a large load or quickly starting and stopping a battery is recommended due to the large regenerative voltage created in these situations.
-If a connector is being used between the power source and the RoboClaw ensure that is it rated for the maximum current of the motor(s).
+If a connector is being used between the power source and the RoboClaw, ensure that it is rated for the maximum current of the motor(s).
+The battery settings for the RoboClaw should be set according to this app note.

 Figure 6: Power wired to the 7A RoboClaw.